MatthewBayfield/eventabase/README.md

 Most pages will feature content that can be expanded and collapsed, thus decluttering the page while keeping all functionality and content available when needed.

 For the pages/modals/panels requiring extended user input --- such as the user profile, or when writing a review --- validated form fields will be used.

+Depending on the user sign-in status, the type of user, as well as other state factors, the available buttons and other interactive elements displayed will vary, and change dynamically.
+For example if a user has registered their interest in an event/activity using the 'register interest button', the button will change to allow the user the functionality of unregistering interest.

 #### Planned site structure/connectivity diagrams